ihh/funkscene/README.md

 	 <more #CHOOSE...#FOR... blocks here, if you want them>
 	 <...>
 	#ENDSCENE

+Newlines are not significant; they are treated exactly the same as any other whitespace.
+The exception is newline termination of C++-style comments, which must also be prefixed by a hash inside scenetext, i.e. `#// C++-style comment....`

 You can use `#(...#)` in place of `#SCENE...#ENDSCENE`, if cryptic uber-efficiency via punctuation is your thing.
 (Actually, this has an